close

 View MPK

-POSTECH has established the Max Planck POSTECH/Korea Research Initiative in collaboration with the Max Planck Society (MPG), one of the world's leading institutions for basic scientific research.
-Through this partnership, POSTECH has successfully attracted world-class research centers focused on basic science, including the Center for Complex Materials, the Attosecond Science Center, and the XFEL Quantum Research Center, all of which aim to secure core technologies for next-generation materials development.
-Together with the Max Planck Society, POSTECH has developed cutting-edge research infrastructure valued at over KRW 14.5 billion.
-This includes state-of-the-art equipment for ultrafast (attosecond/femtosecond) molecular spectroscopy, ultrafast (attosecond/femtosecond) electron spectroscopy, and middle-energy soft X-ray magnetic spectroscopy (housing the world's 3rd Soft X-ray Beamline).
+POSTECH has established the Max Planck POSTECH/Korea Research Initiative by partnering with the Max Planck Society (MPS), one of the world's leading institutions for basic scientific research.
+This partnership has helped POSTECH to attract world-class research centers focused on basic science, including the Center for Complex Materials, the Attosecond Science Center, and the XFEL Quantum Research Center, all of which aim to secure core technologies for next-generation materials development.
+Together with the MPS, POSTECH has developed cutting-edge research infrastructure valued at over KRW 14.5 billion (roughly USD 1 million).
+Developments include state-of-the-art equipment for ultrafast (attosecond/femtosecond) molecular spectroscopy, ultrafast (attosecond/femtosecond) electron spectroscopy, and middle-energy soft X-ray magnetic spectroscopy.

 View MPK